MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 # Azure Well-Architected Framework perspective on Azure Stack HCI

-Azure Stack HCI is a hyperconverged infrastructure (HCI) platform that provides local storage, network and compute resources to support the creation and administration of Windows and Linux virtual machines (VMs), Kubernetes clusters for containerized workloads and additional services enabled through Azure Arc.
-The platform uses Azure for streamlined deployment and management, providing a unified and consistent management experience through Azure Arc.
-Azure Stack HCI and Azure Arc provide capabilities that enable business systems and application data to remain on-premises to address data sovereignty, regulation & compliance and latency requirements.
+Azure Stack HCI is a hyperconverged infrastructure (HCI) platform that provides local storage, network resources, and compute resources so that you can create and manage Windows and Linux virtual machines (VMs), Kubernetes clusters for containerized workloads, and other Azure Arc-enabled services.
+The platform uses Azure for streamlined deployment and management, which provides a unified and consistent management experience through Azure Arc.
+To address data sovereignty, regulation and compliance, and latency requirements, you can use Azure Stack HCI and Azure Arc capabilities to keep business systems and application data on-premises.

 This article assumes you have an understanding of hybrid systems and have working knowledge of Azure Stack HCI.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](../pillars.md).